ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_SYMBA7.md

 ## Description
 Symbolic regression can be used to rapidly provide solutions to problems in science which may have large computational complexity or may even be intractable.
 It can be used to discover a symbolic expression describing data such as a physical law.
-Many approaches have been explored but this project will focus on building a foundation model which incorporates knowledge about the task of symbolic regression and common data representations for physical systems.
+Previous work has explored combinations of Transformer models and genetic algorithms or reinforcement learning.
+This project will explore language model joint embedding predictive architectures for symbolic regression.

 ## Duration
 Total project length: 175/350 hours.

 ## Task ideas and expected results
-  * Explore physics-informed ideas for improving data representations, physics-aware models, and physics simulations for squared amplitude calculation
-  * Apply symbolic machine learning techniques to predict the squared amplitudes and cross section for high-energy physics
+  * Develop  symbolic regression models based on reduced size versions of LLM-JEPA model architectures.
+  * Benchmark these models on synthetic symbolic regression datasets.
+  * Document results formally or informally to support ongoing research.

 ## Requirements
-  * Python, C++ and some experience in Machine Learning sequence models.
-  * Some knowledge of physics and extensive knowledge of mathematics preferred.
+Significant experience with developing models in Python (preferably using pytorch).
+Experience with Joint Embedding Predictive Architectures and/or LLM development is preferred.

 <!---
 ## Test
 Please use this [link](https://docs.google.com/document/d/1zrBlte6vXNGTEFLFUGdXJm_B5mpSeWktif7mGtC4a-4/edit?usp=sharing) to access the test for this project.
 --->

 ## Difficulty Level
 Advanced

 ## Mentors
   * [Abdulhakim Alnuqaydan](mailto:ml4-sci@cern.ch) (Qassim University)